Reading Time: 4 – 5 minutes

-Thinking about it I’ve come to realize that only a select few individuals ever think about this question.
+Thinking about it, I’ve realized that only a select few individuals ever think about this question.
 This realization came from observing my acquaintances, but I guess that shouldn’t be enough, as I don’t know what goes on inside their heads.
 However, they all seem to do the same thing after graduation, as is the norm in society: Get a Job – Work – Home – Sleep – Repeat; maybe with the occasional going to gym, or out to eat, and other recreational activities.
 But I never see them doing any more for themselves personally; was your dream only to work a 9-5, get married, have children and continue with society’s “rules”?

 Personally thinking about my life that way seems morbid.

 Throughout high school I’ve struggled with the decision of what I would like to be when I grew up.
 It changed every year from a florist, artist, banker, teacher to the most serious one ever, an architect.
 I honestly never thought about it seriously and those answers only covered what I dressed up as on Career Mod Day.

 The only certainty I had at the time was that I didn’t want to be the conventional doctor, lawyer, or accountant that everybody else seemed to gravitate towards.
 Those careers held no interest to me; I wanted to be different, and my mind didn’t accept them.
 I held on to being an architect for a while, and even picked up a class on it.
 However, the cost of going to school to continue that dream was way more than selecting something else.
 So I went to college and studied Environmental Science; nature, and how the earth worked was another interest of mine besides the obvious art.

 Going away for college I realized that maybe I could have the best of both worlds, and probably more.
 The internet could easily become your best friend.I created a Pinterest, and realized that everything other people were out there creating, I could too.
 There was really nothing to it, and the ideas were all in my head.